Low GABA Levels

 - Tourette's syndrome

-- growth hormone stimulation
+- low growth hormone levels

-and may lower elevated blood sugar levels in diabetics.
+GABA may lower elevated blood sugar levels in diabetics.

 A deficiency in GABA will also reduce the production of hyaluronic acid in the skin.
 Hyaluronic acid is needed to moisturise the skin and lubricate connective tissue such as cartilage, ligaments and tendons.